quaylas/qs.teamsitegenerator.wk10/README.md

   A simple application developed using Node.js and the Inquirer module to generate HTML for a team profile page based on employee information provided by a user.

+  You can view demo of the application [here](https://drive.google.com/file/d/16CY6zTAqSvXpSx5GJ7k1ZCNJY_I9u07R/view).

+  Examples of generated files are available in the 'dist' directory (demo.html and demo.css).

   ## Table of Contents